nwolfenb/IcyRF/README.md

 `mixing_shape(eps_e,eps_i,f,N,orientation,model)` calculates the effective permittivity based on the permittivity of the environment and the volume fraction, permittivity, shape factor, orientation and of the inclusion for a specified mixing model.

 `water_permittivity(T,f)` calculates the relative permittivity of pure water as a function of temperature and frequeny using a single-relaxation Debye model.

-`EMalpha(eps_r,f)` calculates the attenuation constant and  one-way attenutaion rate in dB/m from the complex relative permittivity and frequency.

-`EMcoef(eps_r1,eps_r2)` calculates the Fresnel power reflection coefficient given the dielectric properties of a two-layered, non-magnetic medium.